 Measure Target for 2019/20 Actual July 2019 - June 2020 Waste to landfill (tonnage) 20 Less tonnage to landfill than previous year In 2018/19, 4,720 tonnes went to the landfill.
 Partly achieved 4,878 tonnes went to the landfill Waste collection contractors were able to access the waste transfer stations during the Covid-19 lockdown period, but public access was not permitted (other than bag drop outside) including access to the recycling area.
 This meant some recycling ended up going to landfill.
 Waste diverted from landfill (tonnage and (percentage of total waste) 21 Percentage of waste diverted from landfill 22%.
 In 2018/19, a total of 1,419.5 tonnes (or 23.1%) of waste was diverted.
-Achieved (pro rata) 1,289.8 tonnes of waste diverted i.e. 20.8% diversion Greenwaste e-waste As noted in the commentary on landfill tonnage, waste transfer stations did not accept recycling during the COVID-19 lockdown period.
-While messaging from the Government urged stockpiling recycling until the lockdown ended, this was not feasible for many residents.
+Achieved (pro rata) 1,289.8 tonnes of waste diverted i.e. 20.8% diversion Greenwaste feasible for many residents.